shawnkgriffin/slapchat/docs/Functional Specification.md

 - [X] It's a simple server using express and sockets.io
 - [X] The server should send and receive JSON-encoded messages
 #### When a client sends a message:
-- [ ] the server should determine what to do based on the message's type property
+- [X] the server should determine what to do based on the message's type property
 - [ ] it should construct a message to send back in response with a corresponding type and a generated unique id (e.g. a UUID)
-- [ ] When a client connects or disconnects, the server should broadcast the current user count to all connected clients
+- [X] When a client connects or disconnects, the server should broadcast the current user count to all connected clients
-- [ ] (STRETCH) the server may assign and/or keep track of user colours (there are several ways of solving this)
-### Submit Requirements
-### Step 1: Verify the project is complete
-- [ ] Functional requirements complete
-### Step 2: Clean up the code
-- [ ] Remove console.logs
-- [ ] Add comments
-- [ ] Check best practices
-- [ ] Correct variable declaration and semi-colon use
-- [ ] Proper and consistent indentation and spacing
-- [ ] Clear and consistent function and variable names
-- [ ] Modular and reusable code (no need to break your code into Node modules, but using helper functions to keep the code DRY is a good idea)
-- [ ] Well-commented code (in other words, that your code is easy to read)
-- [ ] That no debugging, commented-out or dead/un-used code is present
-- [ ] Sensible structure for the project's files and directories
-### Step 3: Verify your project will install on your mentors' computers
-- [ ] verify that your package.json files include all the necessary dependencies.
-Yes, that's files plural: You should have a separate package.json file for each of the two server.

-- [ ] Open the package.json file in your project's root directory and verify that you've got the following packages listed under the "devDependencies" and/or "dependencies" keys.
-* Client
-  * babel-core
-  * babel-loader
-  * babel-preset-es2015
-  * babel-preset-react
-  * css-loader
-  * node-sass
-  * sass-loader
-  * sockjs-client
-  * style-loader
-  * webpack
-  * webpack-dev-server
-  * react
-  * react-dom

-* Server
-  * express
-  * ws
-  * uuid

-Step 4: Update README file
-- [ ] README.md
-Step 5: Add screenshots

-- [ ] screenshots
-- [ ] doc directory
-### Step 6: Push the final version to GitHub
-- [ ] Push the final version of your Chatty project to GitHub (to the master branch).
-### Step 7: Submit the project!
-- [ ] Done